-In accordance with the provisions of the Companies and Allied Matters Act Cap C20 Laws of the Federation of Nigeria 2004, the Banks and Other Financial Institutions Act , CAP B3, Laws of the Federation of Nigeria 2004 and the Financial Reporting Council of Nigeria Act No.6, 2011, the Directors are responsible for the preparation of annual financial statements, which give a true and fair view of the financial position of the Bank at the end of the financial year and of the financial results for the year then ended.
+In accordance with the provisions of the Companies and Allied Matters Act 2020, the Banks and Other Financial Institutions Act 2020 and the Financial Reporting Council of Nigeria Act No. 6, 2011, the Directors are responsible for the preparation of annual financial statements, which give a true and fair view of the financial position of the Bank at the end of the financial year and of the financial results for the year then ended.